“More Bordeaux, madame, to go with your langouste sabayon?”

-The newest ships in the Explorer class are the two expedition ships, Le Bellot and Le Jacques Cartier, each with a passenger capacity of 180.
+The newest ships in the Explorer class are the two expedition ships, Le Jacques Cartier and Le Bellot, each with a passenger capacity of 180.
 Their Ponant maiden voyages were in 2020 and 2022, respectively.

 Ponant Polar Explorer ship

 She is the world’s first hybrid-electric polar exploration ship, powered by liquified natural gas.

 Paul Gauguin Cruises

 Ponant also operates the Paul Gauguin cruise ship in Tahiti and French Polynesia.
 The cruise company took over Paul Gauguin Cruises in 2019.

 The L’Austral ship is like a smartly-dressed Parisian.

 No flashy colors or bling.
 This beautiful ship is dressed in taupe and cream.